How to stay on top of assignments and exams

 Three students studying in campus central

-A few small changes to how you study can make a big difference and help you feel more in control.
-Check out these study tips from our Student Learning Services Team.
+A few small tweaks to how you study can make a big difference.
+Check out these tips from our Student Learning Services Team to help you feel prepared and more in control.

 Make a checklist